Amimul1234/Java-Fx-with-ms-sql-server-parlour-management/README.md

 # JavaFx Parlour Management System with Ms sql server

 This project is based on ms sql server.
 This autometically creates all the required table.
 So, you don't have to worry about anything.
+This project is created only in 3 days.
+You are completely free to use the codes.

 To make it work it on your machine:
 goto: src -> dbOperations -> DbServices -> change connection url